 Just as a child’s brain is developing when they learn, their feet are developing as they grow.
 While nourishing minds, the school can also be encouraging proper foot development.

-In countries such as Australia and New Zealand, it’s common to see students barefoot in class.
+In countries such as Australia, New Zealand, and South Africa it’s common to see students barefoot in class.
 Even in schools with dress codes, footwear is left up to the child.

 Don’t wait until reaching adulthood and work.
 Start kids off right with going barefoot to school.